mivinci/hugo-theme-minima/exampleSite/content/instruction.md

 author: Hugo Authors
 title: Instruction
 date: 2021-07-19T10:52:59+08:00
-description: A Clean and minimal Hugo theme porting from Minima on Hexo.
-[Click me](https://h.xjj.pub/) to take a look at the demo site.
+description: A Clean and minimal Hugo theme porting from the [Hexo Minima](https://github.com/adisaktijrs/hexo-theme-minima).
+[Click me](https://h.xjj.pub/) to take a look.
 math: true
 comment: true
 ---

+> The main branch is in development stage, UI or configurations may vary.
+You can use the latest stable version [here](https://github.com/Mivinci/hugo-theme-minima/releases/tag/v1.0.0).

 ## Features